By Mike Ramirez

 Even the awful construction sites that we are forced to walk by everyday are more pleasant to look at than the old campus was.

 This outdated image, unfortunately, has remained with ELAC ever since.

 I spoke with several people about the topic.
 Some of these people were students at ELAC.

 Others were simply residents of East Los Angeles.

 Every one of these people agreed that they did not think highly of ELAC, simply because of its image and word-of-mouth alone.

 The additions to the campus seem to be doing a great job at improving the image of the school.

 “I think with the addition of the Vincent Price Museum, (ELAC) took a giant step,” an unidentified person said.

-This is the same person that, when asked what he thought about ELAC before the additions, responded simply with the word “ghetto.”
+This is the same he that, when asked what they thought about ELAC before the additions, responded simply with the word “ghetto.”

 While the memories of the old campus certainly contribute in determining people’s opinions of the school now.
 I believe another factor to be the campus location.